sjbennett123/polarlarp/content/_index.md

 [PC INFORMATION CLICK HERE](https://snazzy-marshmallow-9e25ed.netlify.app/pc_information/)

+**Writing**

+- Use the standard writeup format that we all are using for your writeups.
+I know you have a special style.
+Do it like this please.
+- People will review your work.
+Before you send it over to them, look at our tips page to make sure it's a good process for you and for them.
+- When reviewing someone's work make sure you follow our tips page while doing it.
+Remember they tried their best.

 ## [Trello - Prop tracking](https://trello.com/b/A6eLvFdV/polar-props)

 - Make sure your props are on the list and in the order that you need them.